UAW LOCAL 4811 BYLAWS

 Section 1.
 The Constitution and Bylaws Committee shall consist of one (1) member from each Campus who shall be elected by the members of their Campus for a term of one (1) year.

-Section 2.
-Members may introduce amendments to the bylaws at a Joint Council meeting.
-The amendment must be presented in writing at least seven (7) days prior to said Joint Council meeting and must clearly set forth the specific change(s) sought.
-After all other discussion and motions pertaining to the amendment, it shall be motioned for a referral to the Constitution and Bylaws Committee by a simple majority.
+Section 6.
+Members may introduce amendments to the Local Union Bylaws at a regular Joint Council meeting.
+The amendment must be presented in writing to the Joint Council and the Local Union Recording Secretary at least seven (7) calendar days prior to said Joint Council meeting and must clearly set forth the specific change(s) sought.
+After all other discussion and motions pertaining to the amendment, it shall be motioned for a referral to the Constitution and Bylaws Committee by a simple majority vote of the Joint Council.

-Section 3.
+Section 7.
 The Local Union Recording Secretary, or their designee, shall promptly inform the Constitution and Bylaws Committee of all proposed amendments.
-The committee will arrange a meeting at least seven (7) days before the next Joint Council meeting, and circulate information about this meeting on the Local Union website.
+The Constitution and Bylaws Committee will arrange a meeting at least seven (7) calendar days before the next regular Joint Council meeting, and circulate information about this meeting on the Local Union website.

-Section 4.
+Section 8.
 The Constitution and Bylaws Committee shall create a report, in writing, for the Joint Council.
-The committee’s task is not to evaluate the merits of the amendment, but simply to determine if it conflicts with any other existing bylaws or the UAW Constitution.
+The task of the Constitution and Bylaws Committee is not to evaluate the merits of the amendment, but simply to determine if it conflicts with any other existing Local Union Bylaws or the Constitution of the International Union, UAW.
 Accordingly, the Constitution and Bylaws Committee may suggest changes to the amendment such that the amendment better comports with those documents.
 The Constitution and Bylaws Committee, after reviewing the amendment, shall automatically refer it back to the Joint Council.

 Reports of the Constitution and Bylaws Committee do not need to be unanimous and can reflect divergent views.
-Individual members are also welcome to provide their own individual written reports to the Joint Council.
+Individual members of the Constitution and Bylaws Committee are also welcome to provide their own individual written reports to the Joint Council.

 Article 23, Meeting Procedures